 Do you have dental insurance?
 Have you ever really thought about why you pay a monthly fee for dental care?
-Maybe you think you need insurance and have never even considered the possibility of not to having a dental policy.
+Maybe you think you need insurance and have never even considered the possibility of not having a dental policy.

 And maybe you wish you had insurance, but know you can’t afford it.
 Whatever the case, you might be surprised to know that dental insurance isn’t all it’s cracked up to be.
 Here are some reasons you may want to consider not signing on the dotted line.

 Dental Insurance Premiums Typically Exceed Coverage

-According to Newmouth.com, the average cost of a dental cleaning without dental insurance is $119 for an adult and $94 for a child.
+According to Newmouth.com, the average dental cleaning cost without dental insurance is $119 for an adult and $94 for a child.
 The average price of dental insurance, on the other hand, is $360/year ($30/month) per person.
-Most dental plans have a maximum annual benefit or coverage limit which is usually between $1,000 and $2,000.
+Most dental plans have a maximum annual benefit or coverage limit, usually between $1,000 and $2,000.
 You will use your dental insurance for two cleanings in a typical year.
-So, while you paid about $360 for your insurance that year, you’ll only end up using it for $238 worth of treatments (two cleaning for an adult).
+So, while you paid about $360 for your insurance that year, you’ll only end up using it for $238 worth of treatments (two cleanings for an adult).

 And that number is even less if you’re paying out-of-pocket insurance for a child!
 Of course, you will occasionally have more considerable expenses (see below), but almost every year, you will end up losing at least $122 simply because you chose to purchase dental insurance.

 With dental insurance, you pay your yearly premium for a maximum dollar amount of coverage.
 Oftentimes, you have a deductible to pay before coverage kicks in.
 Once you’ve met your deductible, your insurance pays a percentage of your dental costs; you are responsible for the remainder, called co-insurance.
 Beyond that, you’ll pay 100% of your expenses out of pocket.
 And the two annual cleanings often “included” in a plan count toward your maximum allowance.